Hello Explicit Facter!

 But what happens when you don’t succeed?

-Not making it is somehow justifiable as long as nobody else makes it.
+Not making it is somehow justifiable if nobody else makes it.

 “It’s all fine as long as my neighbor’s sheep dies as well.”